galshochat/A-B-Testing-Package/README.md

 # A-B-Testing-Package

 Library containing classes and methods to ease the planning and correct execution of online randomized trials in business environment.
 It´s primarily directed at data analysts with limited acquaintance with advanced statistics but also to data scientists and product managers.
-Some methods model R´s logic as R statistical modelling might be easier to use occasionally. the library also implements some more complex testing scenarios like clustered design and variiance reduction method.
+Some methods model R´s logic as R statistical modelling might be easier to use occasionally.
+The library also implements some more complex testing scenarios like clustered design and variiance reduction method.

 work in progress